Cyphershadow24ar/Leet-Code/README.md

 35. (712) Minimum ASCII Delete Sum for Two Strings
 36. (744) Find Smallest Letter Greater Than Target
 37. (756) Pyramid Transition Matrix
-38. (778) Swim in Rising Water
-39. (799) Champagne Tower
-40. (808) Soup Servings
-41. (837) New 21 Game
-42. (840) Magic Squares In Grid
-43. (865) Smallest Subtree With all the Deepest Nodes
-44. (869) Reordered Power of 2
-45. (876) Middle of the Linked List
-46. (904) Fruit Into Baskets
-47. (944) Delete Columns to Make Sorted
-48. (955) Delete Columns to Make Sorted II
-49. (960) Delete Columns to Make Sorted III
-50. (961) N-Repeated Element in Size 2N Array
-51. (966) Vowel Spellchecker
-52. (1015) Smallest Integer Divisible by K
-53. (1018) Binary Prefix Divisible By 5
-54. (1161) Maximum level Sum of BInary Tree
-55. (1200) Minimum Absolute Difference
-56. (1233) Remove Sub-Folders from the Filesystem
-57. (1262) Greatest Sum Divisible by Three
-58. (1266) Minimum Time Visiting All Points
-59. (1277) Count Square Submatrices with All Ones
-60. (1290) Convert Binary Number in a Linked List to Integer
-61. (1292) Maximum Side Length of a Square with Sum less than or Equal to threshold
-62. (1304) Find N Unique Integers Sum up to Zero
-63. (1317) Convert Integer to the Sum of Two No-Zero Integers
-64. (1323) Maximum 69 Number
-65. (1339) Maximum Product of Splitted Binary Tree
-66. (1351) Count Negative Numbers in a Sorted Matrix
-67. (1353) Maximum Number of Events That Can Be Attended
-68. (1382) Balance a Binary Search Tree
-69. (1390) Four Divisors
-70. (1394) Find Lucky Integer in an Array
-71. (1411) Number of Ways to Paint N × 3 Grid
-72. (1458) Max Dot Product of Two Subsequences
-73. (1488) Avoid Flood in the City
-74. (1493) Longest Subarray of 1's After Deleting One Element
-75. (1504) Count Submatrices With All Ones
-76. (1518) Water Bottles
-77. (1523) Count Odd Numbers in an Interval Range
-78. (1526) Minimum Number of Increments on Subarrays to Form a Target Array
+38. (761) Special Binary String
+39. (778) Swim in Rising Water
+40. (799) Champagne Tower
+41. (808) Soup Servings
+42. (837) New 21 Game
+43. (840) Magic Squares In Grid
+44. (865) Smallest Subtree With all the Deepest Nodes
+45. (869) Reordered Power of 2
+46. (876) Middle of the Linked List
+47. (904) Fruit Into Baskets
+48. (944) Delete Columns to Make Sorted
+49. (955) Delete Columns to Make Sorted II
+50. (960) Delete Columns to Make Sorted III
+51. (961) N-Repeated Element in Size 2N Array
+52. (966) Vowel Spellchecker
+53. (1015) Smallest Integer Divisible by K
+54. (1018) Binary Prefix Divisible By 5
+55. (1161) Maximum level Sum of BInary Tree
+56. (1200) Minimum Absolute Difference
+57. (1233) Remove Sub-Folders from the Filesystem
+58. (1262) Greatest Sum Divisible by Three
+59. (1266) Minimum Time Visiting All Points
+60. (1277) Count Square Submatrices with All Ones
+61. (1290) Convert Binary Number in a Linked List to Integer
+62. (1292) Maximum Side Length of a Square with Sum less than or Equal to threshold
+63. (1304) Find N Unique Integers Sum up to Zero
+64. (1317) Convert Integer to the Sum of Two No-Zero Integers
+65. (1323) Maximum 69 Number
+66. (1339) Maximum Product of Splitted Binary Tree
+67. (1351) Count Negative Numbers in a Sorted Matrix
+68. (1353) Maximum Number of Events That Can Be Attended
+69. (1382) Balance a Binary Search Tree
+70. (1390) Four Divisors
+71. (1394) Find Lucky Integer in an Array
+72. (1411) Number of Ways to Paint N × 3 Grid
+73. (1458) Max Dot Product of Two Subsequences
+74. (1488) Avoid Flood in the City
+75. (1493) Longest Subarray of 1's After Deleting One Element
+76. (1504) Count Submatrices With All Ones
+77. (1518) Water Bottles
+78. (1523) Count Odd Numbers in an Interval Range
+79. (1526) Minimum Number of Increments on Subarrays to Form a Target Array
 78. (1572) Matrix Diagonal Sum
 78. (1578) Minimum Time to Make Rope Colorful
 77. (1590) Make Sum Divisible by P